yuyang-long/SSA/README.md

-# Spectrum Simulation Attack（accepted by ECCV2022）
+# Spectrum Simulation Attack (ECCV2022 ORAL)

-This repository is the official **Pytorch** code  implementation of our paper [Frequency Domain Model Augmentation for Adversarial Attack](https://arxiv.org/abs/2207.05382).
+This repository is the official **Pytorch** code  implementation for our paper [Frequency Domain Model Augmentation for Adversarial Attack](https://arxiv.org/abs/2207.05382).
+In our paper, we propose a novel **spectrum simulation attack** to craft more transferable adversarial examples against both normally trained and defense models.
+Specifically, we apply a **spectrum transformation** to the input and thus perform the model augmentation in the **frequency domain**.
+We theoretically prove that the transformation derived from frequency domain leads to a diverse **spectrum saliency map**, an indicator we proposed to reflect the diversity of substitute models.
+Notably, our method can be generally combined with existing attacks.
+Extensive experiments on the ImageNet dataset demonstrate the effectiveness of our method, *e.g.*, attacking nine state-of-the-art defense models with an average success rate of **95.4%**.

 ## Requirement